adamselby/jamf-smart-rename/readme.md

-# Jamf Information Rename
+# Jamf Smart Rename

-Script used for automatic/smart renaming based on information stored in Jamf.
+Script used for automatic renaming based on information stored in Jamf.
 Ideally, this is used in combination with Inventory Preload or a similar bulk update solution such as [The MUT](https://github.com/mike-levenick/mut).
-This could also be used in combination with manual user-input via Self Service, or as part of an onboarding or enrollment process.
-The advantage to this script is that a computer’s name can be updated by simply updating these fields in Jamf with this script set as a recurring policy, as these fields are writable via Jamf recon and the API.
+This could also be used in combination with manual user-input via Self Service, as part of an onboarding or enrollment process, or via some other form of inventory or extension attribute data population.
+The advantage to this script is that a computer’s name can be updated by simply updating these fields in Jamf or using the Jamf API, with this script set as a recurring policy.

 A Jamf API user with read access must be specified in variables 5 & 6, with the name format defined in variable 4, as one of the following options: `location`, `asset`, or `network`.
 If no format is specified, serial number is used instead.